-Norman Conquest of 1066 brought to England.
+Maugerson is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from the Norman given name Mauger.
 The name indicates one who is the son of Maugier, an Old French personal name, which is derived from the Old Germanic name Malger, which means council spear.
-CITATION[CLOSE]

 Early Origins of the Maugerson family

 The surname Maugerson was first found in Normandy where Mauguer was the third son of Richard I, Duke of Normandy and his second wife, Gunnora.
 He ruled as Count of Corbeil through his wife Germaine de Corbeil.

 Mauger (or Malger) was the youngest son of Richard II and his second wife, Papia of Envermeu.
 He rose to become Archbishop of Rouen in 1037.
 However, as he opposed the marriage of Duke William and Matilda of Flanders in 1049, he was banished from Rouen to the Isle of Guernsey.
 There he married Gisella or Guille "without sanction of the Church, he formed an intimacy that resulted in numerous progeny, some of whom took their father's, others their mother's name.
 'Hence,' observes a correspondent 'Guilles and Maugers are as plentiful as blackberries on the Channel Islands'".
 The Norman poet Wace (c.1110-1174), related stories of his life on the Channel Islands some 100 years later.

 Another Mauger was royal clerk and physician before he was elected to the see of Worcester in 1199, a position held until his death in 1212.
 Sir Mathias Mayer (Mayor), originally a Jerseyman was ancestor of the Majors of Hampshire.